terhechte/watchout/Readme.md

 https://user-images.githubusercontent.com/132234/151373030-d46e33bd-b0f5-46a7-a8ab-73359ef74309.mov

 (In this demo you can see watchout running `cargo run --example image` whenever the `image.rs` file is saved.
+The `image` example writes `output.png` to disk which is displayed by watchout.

 ## Usage